Monito CLI

 Authentication

-export MONITO_TOKEN=$(monito-cli auth token)
+export MONITO_TOKEN=$(monito auth token)

 Or retrieve a token programmatically:

-TOKEN=$(monito-cli auth token)
+TOKEN=$(monito auth token)

 Structured Output